Mephistopheles: Etymology and name meaning

-Mephistopheles' name was possibly taken from the Hebrew words "mephiz", or destroyer, and "tophel", or slander.
 The name was invented for the historical alchemist Johann Georg Faust by the anonymous author of the first Faustbuch (published 1587).
 However, in the Faustbuch he was called Mephostophiles, the name Mephistopheles was coined and popularised by Goethe.
+In The Merry Wives of Windsor (Act 1, Scene 1), Shakespeare used the name in the form of “Mephostophilus” or "Mephistophilus" (depending on which edition is referenced) as an insult between two characters with one accusing the other being a devil.
+Shakespeare's spelling uses the Latin version philus instead of the Greek philês.

-Shakespeare used the name in the form of Mephistophilus, using the latin version philos instead of the Greek philês.
-Mephistopheles was not previously part of the traditional magical or demonological lore, but is a new coinage by a Rennaissance humanist drawing upon Greek and Latin.
-In the play, Doctor Faustus (1604), created by Christopher Marlowe, Mephistopheles was written more as a fallen angel than as familiar demon.
+Mephistopheles became a part of magical or demonological lore through a Rennaissance humanist interpretation of Greek and Latin classical texts.
+In the play, Doctor Faustus (1594), created by Christopher Marlowe, Mephistopheles was written more as a fallen angel than as familiar demon.
 In the drama Faust, written in two parts by J.W. von Goethe, Mephistopheles appears as cold-hearted, humorous, and ironic.